Nouster/search_library/README.md

 This code requires PHP 7.4 or later.

 Acknowledgments
-This code is based on a tutorial from Code With Dary.
+This code is based on a tutorial